 He just got a new car.

-Nate Johnson specializes in research, writing, editing and media relations.
-He believes that if effective written communication is a dying art, it’s up to him to revive and leverage it to the maximum benefit of our clients, one project at a time.
+Nate Johnson is a licensed Minnesota attorney who serves as in-house counsel, heads up the agency’s Writing and Research Department, and leads media relations campaigns for various Ainsley Shea clients.
+Nate believes that if effective written communication is a dying art, it’s up to Ainsley Shea to revive and leverage it to the maximum benefit of our clients, one project at a time.

-Not too very old, Nate has been to college (played baseball there), got his law degree, served in the U.S. Naval Reserve, taught English as a second language in Honduras, worked as a grassroots organizer for nonprofits, and has done field work for various political campaigns.
-All that.
-It’s still early.
+Before he showed up here, Nate went to St. Thomas for college (played baseball there), got his law degree at Iowa, served in the U.S. Naval Reserve, taught English as a second language in Honduras, worked as a grassroots organizer in the nonprofit world, and did field work for various political campaigns.

 A brand sculptor who quietly creates cohesive identity systems, tailors brand hierarchies and tunes exceptional communications executions.
 No shit.